-Identify the knowledge, skills and competences that rural newcomers and new entrants into farming require, to effectively support them before entering the market.
+- Identify the knowledge, skills, and competencies that rural newcomers and new entrants into farming require, to effectively support them before entering the market.